JamesLavin/local_hexdocs/README.md

 You can modify `default_packages.txt` to add, remove, or comment out (with a leading "#") packages, but this may make it hard to update this project in the future, so we recommend that you:

 1) Create a `packages` subdirectory by running `mkdir packages`
-2) Copy `popular_packages.txt` or `default_packages.txt` to a new `packages.txt` file -- `cp popular_packages.txt packages/popular_packages.txt` or `cp default_packages.txt packages/packages.txt` -- and modify that.
-Or create your own file within `/packages` with a `.txt` extension.
-All packages names (one per line) in all files with a `.txt` extension in the `/packages` directory will be merged into a list of packages to pull documentation for.
+2) Copy `popular_packages.txt` and/or `default_packages.txt` to a new `packages.txt` file -- `cp popular_packages.txt packages/popular_packages.txt` or `cp default_packages.txt packages/packages.txt` -- and modify that.
+Or create your own file within `/packages`.
+All packages names (one per line) in all files in the `/packages` directory will be merged into a list of packages to pull documentation for.
 You can create multiple files, and it's fine if the same package appears more than once.
+Again, each package name should be listed on its own line.

 You don't need to create a separate `/packages` subdirectory, but we recommend doing so.